Available with Standard or Advanced license.Available with Workflow Manager license.

 Use these settings to control if and how the areas of interest (AOI) for your jobs are allowed to overlap.

 Any job AOI can overlap another job's AOI.

 No AOI can overlap any other AOI in the system.

 AOIs for jobs of the same job type cannot overlap each other.

 AOI edit extension

-Use these settings to further restrict user access to data in the job's area of interest while editing a feature.
+Use these settings to further restrict user access to data in the job's area of interest.
 There are three options available to you:

 - Warn users when selecting features completely outside the job AOI.

 - Prevent users from selecting features completely outside the job AOI.